tileworkdev/tilework/README.md

 ## About

-Tilework is a service delivery platform for tools and services of the modern software landscape.
+Tilework is a fully integrated reverse proxying and load balancing platform.
 It is designed with the main objective of being simple and fast to configure rather than being in the way.

 ## Features
 - Deployment of HTTP/TCP/UDP load balancers with multiple backends